TESL 419 Methodology and Curriculum in Teaching Modern Languages

 Discussions (2)

-The discussions correspond to textbook reading and presentation segments.
-In preparation for each discussion, you must read the assigned textbook readings.
-Then write a post that addresses all the discussion questions.
-Your discussion may include personal experience(s), but all discussion must attempt to connect the content being presented in the textbook readings and presentations.
+Discussions are collaborative learning experiences.
+Therefore, the discussions correspond to textbook reading and presentation segments.
+In preparation for each discussion, the student must read the assigned textbook readings.
+Then he/she will write a post that addresses all the discussion questions.
+The discussion may include personal experience(s), but all discussion must attempt to connect the content being presented in the textbook readings and presentations.
 Thoughtful and helpful discussion is expected.
 Each discussion will consist of a thread of 500 words and at least 2 replies of 250 words each.

 Quiz: Lesson Plan